futekov/measure-element/README.md

 ## Why have `value` and `unit` attributes?

-Currently no simple program can parse and understand physical measurements inside a casually-phrased text because not all measurements consist of a simple number and a unit next to it.
+Currently no simple program can parse and understand physical measurements inside a casually phrased text because not all measurements consist of a simple number and a unit next to it.

 The spirit of the Web isn't about forcing web authors to write in a specific machine-readable format with certain units (e.g. "the car's power is 84 kilowatts"), rather it encourages authors to phrase their text content as they will with the _option_ to mark it up for hooks, semantics, or machine readability.